-2021 AED 2020 AED
+2022 AED 2021 AED

-Tier 1 ratio 35.87% 32.88%

-Tier 2 ratio 8.54% 9.36%
+Tier 1 ratio Tier 2 ratio 30.57% 6.35% 35.87% 8.54%

-Capital adequacy ratio 44.41% 42.24%
+Capital adequacy ratio 36.92% 44.41%

-Regulatory capital consists of Tier 1 capital, which comprises allocated capital, retained earnings (excluding net profit after taxation for the year), general reserve and Statutory reserves.
+Regulatory capital consists of Tier 1 capital, which comprises allocated capital, retained earnings (excluding net profit after taxation for the year), general reserve and statutory reserves.
 The other component of regulatory capital is Tier 2 capital.
-Branch's Tier 2 capital comprised the general provision recorded in accordance with the provisioning requirement by the Central Bank of UAE.
+Branch's Tier 2 capital comprised the general provision recorded in accordance with the provisioning requirement by the Central Bank of UAE and qualifying subordinated liabilities not part of CET1.